Law of Tuvalu: Imperial enactments

-The laws of Tuvalu include some statutes from the 1892 to 1916 era when the islands were administered as part of the British protectorate of the British Western Pacific Territories (the ‘Western Pacific Legislation’); other laws were enacted by the Parliament of the United Kingdom during the time the islands were administered as part of the Gilbert and Ellice Islands Colony (from 1916 to 1974); and the during the time of the Colony of Tuvalu (from 1 January 1976 to 1 October 1978 - prior to independence).
+The laws of Tuvalu include some statutes from the 1892 to 1916 era when the islands were under the jurisdiction of the Western Pacific High Commission (the ‘Western Pacific Legislation’); other laws were enacted by the Parliament of the United Kingdom during the time the islands were administered as part of the Gilbert and Ellice Islands Colony (from 1916 to 1974); and the during the time of the Colony of Tuvalu (from 1 January 1976 to 1 October 1978 - prior to independence).

 Current laws of Tuvalu

 The laws of Tuvalu are published online by the Office of the Attorney General of Tuvalu; also by the Pacific Islands Legal Information Institute, with the law set out in the 2008 Revised Edition; with a list of current legislation (up to 2012).

 Attorney General of Tuvalu

 According to a 2003 source, the Attorney General of Tuvalu "is the principal adviser to the Government."
 The Attorney General is considered a public officer, though not a Member of Parliament or a Minister.
 While the Attorney General does sit in Parliament in a legal advising capacity and may partake in proceedings that align with the Parliamentary Rules of Procedure, s/he does not have any voting rights.
 Upon request, the Attorney General may advise "Statutory Corporations and Local Governments."